snl-dakota/dakota/docs/user/usingdakotagui/wizards/NewDakotaStudy.rst

 That being said, this wizard is usually not the first step for a new Dakota study.
 There are two prerequisites to using this wizard.
 You will need:

 - A parameterized simulation model that can be recognized as having variables and responses.
-We recommend either using a :ref:`BMF file <bmf-main>` or a :ref:`Next-Gen Workflow file that wraps an external simulation model. <gui-nestedworkflowtutorial-main>`
+We recommend either using a :ref:`simple text file containing input parameter values <gui-simulation-models-ini-json-yaml>` or a :ref:`Next-Gen Workflow file that wraps an external simulation model. <gui-nestedworkflowtutorial-main>`
 - An interface for Dakota to communicate with the simulation model.
-We recommend either using :ref:`a Python driver script <wizards-scriptdriver-main>` or a :ref:`Next-Gen Workflow file that wraps an external simulation model. <gui-nestedworkflowtutorial-main>`
+We recommend either using a :ref:`Next-Gen Workflow file that wraps an external simulation model. <gui-nestedworkflowtutorial-main>`

 You can open this wizard via "File > New > Dakota Study".